swapnilr07/swapnilR07/README.md

 ---

 ## 🎯 Career Objective
-To secure an internship or entry-level position where I can apply my software development and embedded programming skills, gain real-world experience, and grow as a software engineer.
+To secure an internship or entry-level role where I can apply my software, web, mobile application, and embedded system skills while gaining real-world industry experience.

 ---